gerph/cairo-vnc/README.md

 Currently a work in progress, it is intended to incorporate most of the simple features of VNC screen and the keyboard and mouse input.

+The code is intentionally compatible between Python 2 and Python 3.

 ## Usage

 The code for the VNC server is all in the `cairovnc` directory.
 It'll be at varying degrees